nbicocchi/learn-microservices/modules/resiliency/slides/3 - Distributed caching.md

 - Write Flow:
   → Application writes only to the database.

-> Avoids polluting the cache with rarely-read data.
-But frequently-read data may cause repeated cache misses.

-> When data is rarely read after being written or for write-heavy workloads where caching writes is not worth it.

 ## Cache invalidation

 Cache invalidation is the process of ensuring that cached data remains accurate by removing outdated or stale information.
-It is challenging due to the tension between **performance** and **consistency**: maintaining fast data retrieval (a.k.a. large cache, few invalidations) while ensuring the data is up-to-date (a.k.a. smaller cache, frequent invalidations).
+It is regarded as a [hard problem](https://martinfowler.com/bliki/TwoHardThings.html) due to the tension between **performance** and **consistency**: maintaining fast data retrieval (a.k.a. large cache, few invalidations) while ensuring the data is up-to-date (a.k.a. smaller cache, frequent invalidations).

 In distributed systems, the difficulty grows due to their **complexity**—multiple nodes, varying data states, and potential network failures make coordinating cache invalidation difficult.
 Ensuring data consistency across all nodes while optimizing for performance is a fine balance.